jgoodman/Artemis/README.md

 # ARTEMIS

-A game engine for a "choose your own adventure" type story game
+A backend REST API that serves as a game engine for "choose your own adventure" type story games.

-# FORWARD

-I've always wanted to make a game with WordPress; Not sure why but the idea has amused me for a long time.
-Welp, my dreams are coming true!
-I figured that WordPress will be handling the front end while I can still code any needed features in the backend.
-Most of this repo is the latter, a backend REST API that the included WP plugin talks to.
+The intent is to have a CMS (WordPress) to handle the front end while the backend API provides enforcement of game logic.
+Included within this repo is a WordPress plugin which interfaces with the API.

+Your frontend does not have to be WordPress.
+The selling point of this engine is to liberate you to using whatever system or tools that you want to use for your frontend.
+Code your game as a Desktop App in Java or use Unity instead, your restrictions are being able to make HTTP requests and following the Artemis paradigm.

 # INSTALLATION